-A needs assessment with 100 of our members and revealed specific impacts on their income and well-being.
+A needs assessment of our members revealed specific impacts of COVID-19 on their income and well-being.

-- Food insecurity due to loss of income
+- Food insecurity due to loss of income, and the

-- Inability to pay rent, utilities, and other bills due to loss of income.
+- inability to pay rent, utilities, and other essential bills.

-This is why Garment Worker Center is launching the Garment Worker COVID-19 Emergency Relief Fund.
+This is why Garment Worker Center launched the Garment Worker COVID-19 Emergency Relief Fund.